Pridit/Pridit/README.md

 ### Volunteer 🫶

-I spent a few years volunteering closely with [PCGamingWiki](https://en.wikipedia.org/wiki/PCGamingWiki) as a site administrator that encompassed everything from community management to liaising with game publishers.
+I spent a few years volunteering closely with [PCGamingWiki](https://en.wikipedia.org/wiki/PCGamingWiki).
+As a site administrator my typical day-to-day encompassed everything from community management to liaising with game publishers.

 ### Contact 💬